miki151/keeperrl_wiki/Gameplay/Roguelike.md

 Take Advantage of Terrain:

 Use the terrain to your advantage in combat.
 Position your characters behind cover, and draw enemies at chokepoints to funnel enemies into a more manageable group.
 Force melee units to advance by hitting them at a distance.
-Be mindful of environmental hazards, such as deep water and lava, and try to use them to your advantage.
+Be mindful of environmental hazards, such as deep water, lava and burning trees.
+Try to use your surroundings to your advantage.

 Learn From Your Mistakes: